-In certain circumstances, we share personal data (including, where necessary, special category personal data) with third parties in order to further the objectives and interests of WCI and to facilitate the efficient operation of WCI.
-Examples of the third parties with whom we share personal data are Wellington College, Eagle House School, schools within our international network and the operators of those schools, relevant authorities (such as the Local Children Safeguarding Board, DBS, HMRC, DWP, Companies House, the Information Commissioner), the emergency services, those supplying goods and services to WCI and WCI’s professional advisers.
+In certain circumstances, we share personal data (including, where necessary, special category personal data) with third parties in order to further the objectives and interests of WCEE and to facilitate the efficient operation of WCEE.
+Examples of the third parties with whom we share personal data are Wellington College, Eagle House School, schools within our international network and the operators of those schools, relevant government authorities and regulatory bodies (such as the Local Children Safeguarding Board, the Police DBS, HMRC, the Home Office, DWP, Companies House, the Information Commissioner), the emergency services, those supplying goods and services to WCEE and WCEE’s professional advisers.

 WHY DO WE PROCESS PERSONAL DATA?

-We process personal data to support WCI’s operations, objectives and interests.
+We process personal data to support WCEE’s operations, objectives and interests.
 This broad purpose encompasses the following:

 - the provision of licensing rights, educational guidance and operational support to companies with whom it has entered into contracts in respect of the operation of schools outside the United Kingdom and the schools operated by such companies;